CMO supplement review, health benefit, for arthritis and osteoarthritis

 Creams applied topically

-CMO Cream to rub into sore joints and muscles containing CMO, MSM, PPG-2, vitamin E, and glycerin in a rich and luxurious emollient base.
+CMO Cream is available in some stores and online to rub into sore joints and muscles.
+A few products contain additional substances such as MSM, PPG-2, vitamin E, and glycerin.
 Some people have noticed good results.

 CMO cream, cetylated fatty acids

 Effect of a cetylated fatty acid topical cream on functional mobility and quality of life of patients with osteoarthritis.

 J Rheumatol.
 2004; Kraemer WJ, Ratamess NA, Maresh CM, Tiberio DP, Messinger BN, Rubin MR, Volek JS, Hesslink R Jr. Human Performance Laboratory, School of Medicine, University of Connecticut, Storrs, Connecticut, USA.

 To examine the effect of a topical cream consisting of cetylated fatty acids on functional performance in patients diagnosed with osteoarthritis of one or both knees.
 Forty patients diagnosed with knee osteoarthritis were randomly assigned to one of 2 topical treatment groups: cetylated fatty acid (CFA) or placebo group.
 Use of a CFA topical cream is an effective treatment for improving knee range of motion, ability to ascend/descend stairs, ability to rise from sitting, walk and sit down, and unilateral balance.